schibsted/spid-tech-docs/resources/articles/getting-started.md

 the SPiD API and made your first call, verifying that your client ID and secrets are correctly configured.
 You will then be ready to implement login with SPiD.

-## Downloading the appropriate SDK
+## Downloading the appropriate SDK/Client

 To work with the SPiD APIs, it is recommended that you use one of the official SDKs.
 The SDKs are thin wrappers that primarily spare you the details of working